Private Inurement and Excess Benefit Transactions

 Payments for vacation homes, personal legal fees, or personal automobiles that were

 Payments for personal meals and gifts to others on behalf of disqualified persons that

 were not reported as compensation

 Payments to an officer's for-profit corporation in excess of the value of services provided

 Loans emerged as a particular problem with 53 percent of those loans made with terms

 more favorable than commercial loans and 31 percent not repaid in accord with the stated terms.

-These findings have prompted the IRS to launch Part III of the executive compensation initiative,
+The findings prompted the IRS to launch Part III of the executive compensation initiative,

-which includes 200 compliance checks and 50 additional single issue examinations focusing on
+which included 200 compliance checks and 50 additional single issue examinations focusing on

 ¶318 Incidental Private Inurement